 “I thought it would be poignant to use barbed wire which is understood to be a symbol of oppression, and literally twist it into a shape of hope.” –David Clark

 The barbed wire pin is publicly displayed for the first time in Cape Town by President Nelson Mandela, Oprah Winfrey and Archbishop Tutu on December 6, 2002 at a VIP Gala hosted by President Mandela and David Clark.
 Event supporters included President Clinton, Bono, The Edge, Naomi Campbell and Sir Richard Branson.
-President Mandela was also photographed by renowned photographer David Rose displaying the Universal Human Rights pin the following day at his home in Cape Town.
+President Mandela was also photographed by renowned photographer David Rose displaying the Global Human Rights pin the following day at his home in Cape Town.

 The Global Human Rights logo created by David Clark was designed by artist Elliott Arkin.